-It can be frustrating when it does this because the truth is you don't know if you'll ever find that Pokemon again in the wild, but it does add to the real and authentic vibe of the game.
-Many Pokemon, primarily Legends, will flee from battle in the Mainstream Games because they think they are too good for the likes of your trainer, and you have to imagine that if you did live in the World of Pokemon that many would leave battle the same way in order not to ever be captured.
+2) The Pokemon is beyond what your trainer Level can handle.
+Odds are when you are just starting out in your game, probably before even reaching level 5, a freak occurrence will happen and you will run into a much higher leveled, rarer Pokemon (orange or red rings when holding your PokeBall in the encounter).
+Usually, this Pokemon will be way out of your league, and it will disappear as quickly as it popped.
+It can be frustrating when it does this because the truth is you never know if you will ever find that Pokemon again in the wild, but this does add to the real and authentic vibe of the game.
+Many Pokemon will flee from battle in the Mainstream Games because they think they are too good for the likes of your trainer, and you have to imagine that if you did live in the World of Pokemon that many would leave battle the same way in order to never be captured.

-5) All Pokemon Have Flee Rates.
+5) All Pokemon Have flee Rates.
 Yes, every Pokemon is meant to flee from battle at some point, each having a percent with their given species.
 The higher this percentage, the higher the possibility of the Pokemon leaving the battle.

-2) Use Berries on those higher-leveled Pokemon.
+2) Use Berries on those higher leveled Pokemon.
 This will allow them to become easier to catch with the next throw, giving you a realistic chance to catch them before fleeing.